nqtung/osdu-uom/csharp/README.md

 ## Examples

-The easiest way to get started with juom is to explore the predefined OSDU/Energistics quantities and units:
+The easiest way to get started with geoSoft.Uom is to explore the predefined OSDU/Energistics quantities and units:

 ```C#